Transversly Polarized Proton-Proton Collisions and the Collins Fragmentation Function: Abstract

 \section{Abstract}

-The Sivers Function is briefly reviewed and the Collins Fragmentation Function to produce a hadron from a polarized quark is defined.
-We estimate $\pi^{+},\pi^{-}$ +X production, where X represents particles which are not detected, via proton collisions with a polarized proton target using the Collins Fragmentation Function derived using the gluon distribution functions for polarized p-p collisions at E=$\sqrt{s}$=200 GeV.
+This article is motivated by a Letter of Intent for a Drell-Yan experiment to measure the sea quark Sivers function.
+We estimate $\pi^{+},\pi^{-}$ +X production, where X represents particles which are not detected, via proton collisions with a polarized proton target using the Collins fragmentation function derived using the parton distribution functions for polarized p-p collisions at E=$\sqrt{s}$=200 GeV.

 PACS Indices:12.38.Aw,13.60.Le,14.40.Lb,14.40Nd